oudeismetis/oudeis/content/blog/post-ideas.md

 draft = true
 +++

-Next up: Ethernet Blog post
+Next up: Reading or Video Game Blog Post
 <!--more-->

-### Ethernet Blog post
+### Spark
-* Have data for performance
+* Resolving data type changes
-* Can I test ping/net speed from steam link?
-* Starting topic: "Fixing my PC's bottleneck"
-* Provide details on my current PC setup
-* THEN talk about my network weakness
+* Updating a df column from a dictionary

 ### French Cleat
 * Mount the cleats (needs for anchors and maybe 1 more board)